Every computer, no matter how powerful, will become slow at some point.

 Tip 1: Use a PC cleaner and optimizer

-Using a third-party app, such as a PC cleaner, is one of the quickest ways to improve your PC’s performance.
+Using a third-party app, such as PC cleaners, is one of the quickest ways to improve your PC’s overall performance.
 These apps typically offer all the necessary functions in one package and can usually speed up your PC almost automatically.
 You can choose from several options, including CCleaner, IObit Advanced SystemCare, or Auslogics BoostSpeed.

-• Cleans up junk files: BoostSpeed specializes in removing temporary files, cache, and logs to free up disk space.
+• Junk file cleanup: BoostSpeed specializes in removing temporary files, cache, and logs to free up disk space.

 • Drive optimization: You can optimize your hard drive, including solid-state drives, using BoostSpeed’s unique algorithm.

-• Cleans your registry: BoostSpeed cleans out invalid or corrupt registry entries to prevent system glitches and improve stability.
+• Registry Cleaner: BoostSpeed cleans out corrupt or broken registry entries to prevent system glitches and improve stability.

 • File defragmentation: The program reassembles fragmented files on your drive to help you access your data faster.